 You can also obtain the drive product model and ID through the DS4000 Storage Subsystem profile.
-For information on how to do so, see "Determining the product ID and model of a drive" on page 38.
+For information on how to do so, see "Determining the product ID and model of a drive" on page 40.

-- The fibre channel drive option/CRU for the EXP700 and EXP710 is not compatible with the fibre channel drive option/CRU for the EXP810 even though the reported drive product ID is the same for both EXP710 and EXP810 drive CRU.
+- The only DS4000 storage expansion enclosure that supports the 4 Gbps drive is the EXP810; however, it can support only one drive speed in a single drive channel/loop pair.
+The 2 Gbps drives will either be put in bypassed mode or be not seen by the controllers when inserting into an EXP810 operating at 4Gbps FC speed. - The fibre channel drive option/CRU for the EXP700 and EXP710 is not compatible with the fibre channel drive option/CRU for the EXP810 even though the reported drive product ID is the same for both EXP710 and EXP810 drive CRU.
 Please consult the EXP710, EXP700 and EXP810 product documentation or the appropriate Installation, User's, and Maintenance Guide for the correct part number for drive options and drive CRUs for your drive expansion enclosure. - Do not mix SATA and fibre channel drives or enclosures together in the same drive loop behind a DS4000 Storage Subsystem unless the FC/SATA intermix premium feature is purchased and the DS4000 Storage Subsystem is in the storage subsystem list that support FC/SATA intermix feature. - Do not install SATA drives in fibre channel drive expansion enclosures. - Do not install fibre channel drives in SATA drive expansion enclosures.